How to change your Business Structure

 Sole proprietorship: One individual is accountable for the whole business’s debts and profits.

-Businesses: The organization is another entity from its owners.
-There are lots of types: C corporations, S corporations, B companies, close businesses and nonprofit businesses.
+Corporations: The organization is a separate entity from its owners.
+There are many types: C corporations, S corporations, B corporations, close corporations and nonprofit corporations.

-Cooperative: This kind of business is possessed by the people it serves.
+Cooperative: This type of business is owned by the people it serves.

-- A union is formed when there is a common interest or activity in a shared group.
+- An association is formed when there is a common interest or activity in a shared group.

-- A non-profit corporation is a legal entity that does not perform services in pursuit of profit.
-Instead, nonprofits should pursue a goal as part of their actions.
+- A nonprofit corporation is a legal entity that does not perform services in pursuit of profit.
+Instead, nonprofits pursue a goal as part of their mission.
 Many are registered as charitable nonprofits.

 - A limited liability partnership is established in a similar way to a partnership.
 The main difference is that one partner has no obligation for the negligent actions of the other partner.

-- Close corporations follow the same setup as the B-core.
+- Close corporations follow the same setup as B corporations.
 However, close corporations have less stringent rules and can be governed by a group of shareholders without the need for a board of directors.

 Thank you!